Operation Barbarossa: Northeast Finland

-During German-Finnish negotiations Finland had demanded to remain neutral unless the Soviet Union attacked them first.
+During German-Finnish negotiations, Finland had demanded to remain neutral unless the Soviet Union attacked them first.
 Germany therefore sought to provoke the Soviet Union into an attack on Finland.
 After Germany launched Barbarossa on 22 June, German aircraft used Finnish air bases to attack Soviet positions.
 The same day the Germans launched Operation Rentier and occupied the Petsamo Province at the Finnish-Soviet border.
-Simultaneously Finland proceeded to remilitarize the neutral Åland Islands.
+Simultaneously Finland proceeded to remilitarise the neutral Åland Islands.
 Despite these actions the Finnish government insisted via diplomatic channels that they remained a neutral party, but the Soviet leadership already viewed Finland as an ally of Germany.
-Subsequently, the Soviets proceeded to launch a massive bombing attack on 25 June against all major Finnish cities and industrial centers including Helsinki, Turku and Lahti.
+Subsequently, the Soviets proceeded to launch a massive bombing attack on 25 June against all major Finnish cities and industrial centres, including Helsinki, Turku and Lahti.
 During a night session on the same day the Finnish parliament decided to go to war against the Soviet Union.

 Finland was divided into two operational zones.
 Northern Finland was the staging area for Army Norway.
 Its goal was to execute a two-pronged pincer movement on the strategic port of Murmansk, named Operation Silver Fox.
 Southern Finland was still under the responsibility of the Finnish Army.
-The goal of the Finnish forces was, at first, to recapture Finnish Karelia at Lake Ladoga as well as the Karelian Isthmus, which included Finland's second largest city Viipuri.
+The goal of the Finnish forces was, at first, to recapture Ladoga Karelia as well as the Karelian Isthmus, which included Finland's second largest city Viipuri.

 Further German advances

-On 2 July and through the next six days, a rainstorm typical of Belarusian summers slowed the progress of the panzers of Army Group Center, and Soviet defences stiffened.
-The delays gave the Soviets time to organize a massive counterattack against Army Group Center.
+On 2 July and through the next six days, a rainstorm typical of Belarusian summers slowed the progress of the panzers of Army Group Centre, and Soviet defences stiffened.
+The delays gave the Soviets time to organise a massive counterattack against Army Group Centre.
 The army group's ultimate objective was Smolensk, which commanded the road to Moscow.
 Facing the Germans was an old Soviet defensive line held by six armies.
-On 6 July, the Soviets launched a massive counter-attack using the V and VII Mechanized Corps of the 20th Army, which collided with the German 39th and 47th Panzer Corps in a battle where the Red Army lost 832 tanks of the 2,000 employed during five days of ferocious fighting.
+On 6 July, the Soviets launched a massive counter-attack using the V and VII Mechanised Corps of the 20th Army, which collided with the German 39th and 47th Panzer Corps in a battle where the Red Army lost 832 tanks of the 2,000 employed during five days of ferocious fighting.
 The Germans defeated this counterattack thanks largely to the coincidental presence of the Luftwaffe's only squadron of tank-busting aircraft.
 The 2nd Panzer Group crossed the Dnieper River and closed in on Smolensk from the south while the 3rd Panzer Group, after defeating the Soviet counterattack, closed on Smolensk from the north.
 Trapped between their pincers were three Soviet armies.
-The 29th Motorized Division captured Smolensk on 16 July yet a gap remained between Army Group Center.
+The 29th Motorised Division captured Smolensk on 16 July yet a gap remained between Army Group Centre.
 On 18 July, the panzer groups came to within 10 km of closing the gap but the trap did not finally close until 5 August, when upwards of 300,000 Red Army soldiers had been captured and 3,205 Soviet tanks were destroyed.
 Large numbers of Red Army soldiers escaped to stand between the Germans and Moscow as resistance continued.